mazzi/mazzi.github.com/_posts/2013-04-02-The-Pragmatic-Programmer.md

 tags: [books]
 ---

 One of the last books that I read for my profession is [The Pragmatic Programmer: From Journeyman to Master](http://www.amazon.com/The-Pragmatic-Programmer-Journeyman-Master/dp/020161622X).
-I feel the necesity of share a couple of good quotations.
+I feel the necessity of share a couple of good quotations.

 What happens when we are proactive and we find a lot of obstacles, excuses or "yes but" arguments?